davidsday/go-tdd/README.txt

 them immediately.
 These messages are not in JSON format.
-They are issued from the build system tools in their normal output formats and would end up interspersed with the go test -json output, leading to goTestParser having to distinguish between them.
+They are issued from the build system tools in their normal output formats and would end up interspersed with the go test -json output, leading to goTestParser raising an error due to invalid JSON in its input stream.

 There also are messages providing detail information in each red/green bars.
 They report the number of tests run, passed, failed, and skipped,